 - Host your own voice chat servers on Discord, Mumble or Teamspeak.
 EVE Online players host their own voice chat servers because they have hundreds of people in the same server talking to each other.

 If you want to go one step further, you can skip a Virtual Private Server and get your own dedicated server.
+To check for alternate ways to host your website, visit the next link with a list of the best wordpress hosting companies.

 But I wouldn’t recommend any of this if you don’t know what you’re doing, and you don’t have the time or patience to learn.